QQQQQQBY/BotSim/README.md

 ## BotSim-24-mini-sample folder

 The BotSim-24-mini-sample folder presents a subset of the dataset, including profile information (metadata.csv) and text data (text.json).

+## LLM-Select folder

+The LLM-Select folder introduces the LLMs selection strategy used in the construction of the BotSim-24 dataset is described in detail.